 This year, the Seafair kicks off on June 14 and runs all the way through to the final blowout Seafair weekend, August 4-6.
 This is where you can catch the Albert Lee Appliance Cup unlimited hydroplane race, the Boeing air show and much more!

-Join our VIP Club to stay up to date on all our Seafair summer specials, events, and promotions at all six locations of Duke’s Chowder House.
+Join our VIP Club to stay up to date on all our Seafair summer specials, events, and promotions at all seven locations of Duke’s Seafood & Chowder.
 We are Seattle strong and Seattle proud!